-This section offers the results of a review of official faculty evaluation documents and discussions with faculty and administrative leaders across a dozen ACS schools.
+This section highlights some key areas of inconsistency and concern in faculty evaluation based on a review of official documents and discussions with faculty and administrative leaders across a dozen ACS schools.

 This review explored the following questions:

 - Does the traditional division into three “buckets” of research, teaching, and service adequately reflect the nature of ACS faculty work in the 21st century?

 - Do the expectations conveyed by our faculty evaluation processes adequately reflect our institutional values and promises to students?

 - Are there “hidden burdens” falling on particular faculty members that are not taken into account in the evaluation process?